 Strike a healthy balance.

-Though it’s tempting to resort to extremes during trying times, it’s more important than ever to prioritize health and stay active.
 The next time you’re tempted to spend the day on the couch or overdo it on the burpees, think of the cellular consequences.
-If you strike a healthy balance between lounge time and physical activity and lend your cells some extra support with the right nutrients, you could emerge from this period feeling better than ever.
+Strike a healthy balance between lounge time and physical activity, lending your cells some extra support with the right nutrients.